Computably totally disconnected locally compact groups: Introduction

-\emph{Type B} (for ``Baire") of computable presentation generalizes Type S. For computable Baire presentations, one asks that the domain of $G$ is what we call an effectively locally compact subtree of $\NN^*$ (the tree of strings with natural number entries), and the operations are computable in the sense of oracle Turing machines.
-This approach generalizes one of the definitions in \cite{Smith:81} from profinite groups to t.d.l.c.~groups.
-It works as well for t.d.l.c.\ structures other than groups.
-We postpone it until Section~\ref{s:Baire}, mainly because it requires more advanced notions from computability theory.
-In particular, it requires computable functions on the set of paths of a computable tree.
+\emph{Type B} (for ``Baire") of computable presentation generalizes Type S. For computable Baire presentations, one asks that the domain of $G$ is what we call a computably locally compact subtree of $\NN^*$ (the tree of strings with natural number entries), and the operations are computable in the sense of oracle Turing machines.
+This generalizes the approach in \cite{Smith:81} from profinite groups to t.d.l.c.~groups.
+However, it also works for t.d.l.c.\ structures other than groups.
+We postpone this approach until Section~\ref{s:Baire}, because it requires more advanced notions from computability theory.
+In particular, it relies on computable functions on the set of paths of a computable tree.
 These notions will be provided in Section~\ref{s:comp notions}.
+We note that Block and Miller~\cite[Def.\ 1.1]{BlockMiller2025} have recently studied representations of general $0$-dimensional functional structures via path spaces of trees.

 Among our main results is that the various approaches to computable presentations are equivalent.
 This will be stated formally in Theorem~\ref{thm:main} and its extension Theorem~\ref{thm:main2}.
 Indeed, the approaches are equivalent in the strong sense that from a presentation of one type, one can effectively obtain a presentation of the other type for the same t.d.l.c.\ group.
 Below, we will initially say that a t.d.l.c.\ group is computably t.d.l.c.\ of a particular type, for instance via a closed subgroup of $\S$, or via a Baire presentation.
 Once the equivalences have been established, we will often omit this.

-These results and the characterization established Theorem~\ref{thm:main} suggest that our approach to computability for t.d.l.c.\ groups is {natural} and {robust}.
-We will later support this thesis with non-trivial examples showing that many widely studied t.d.l.c.\ groups are computably t.d.l.c., as well as further characterizations extending Theorem~\ref{thm:main}.
+These results suggest that our approach to computability for t.d.l.c.\ groups is {natural} and {robust}.
+We will later support this thesis with examples that show that many widely studied t.d.l.c.\ groups are computably t.d.l.c.
+Evidence for the robustness is also given in~\cite[Thm.\ 1.2]{Melnikov.Ng:23}, where it is shown that the notion of computable presentability for general locally compact Polish groups in their Definition 2.16 restricts to our notion in the totally disconnected case.